Health Sciences Application Process

 Obtain your student ID number from Admissions and Records.

 Complete the Phlebotomy Technician online information session including careful review of the Syllabus and Student Handbook.
-Print and complete the informed consent form.
+Print and complete the Informed Consent Form.
 Complete and print the confirmation results webpage at the end of the session.
 This step can be completed prior to steps 1-3.
 Upload your Information Session Verification Form and the Informed Consent Form to your Certified Profile account.
 Use code UL78im.